GrinonBarrett/Taksidos/Core Rules/Creatures/Wekowyrd {WiP}.md

 **Mighty Slam**: When the ajhas successfully strikes a foe with its slam attack, it may use its reaction to force that creature to succeed an opposed [Body] check.
 If the ajhas' check is a success in any degree, it knocks the foe prone and knocks them back a number of feet equal to the points of success mulitplied by the ajhas' weight in stones divided by the foe's weight in stones.
 If the ajhas had a critical success, the foe is also vulnerable while they are prone.

 **Reactionary Mutation**: Anytime the creature is wounded, if the attack roll result was odd, it mutates as a result of the wound it receives.
 Roll 2d20 and compare the toal result to the chart above to determine the result of the mutation.
+Each mutation can occur multiple times.

 **Magic Disruption Field**: Anytime the wekowyrd mutates, it performs a counterspell check against all creatures casting spells within 1d4+1 miles.